 Soldiers from the 101st Airborne Division escort the Little Rock Nine students into the all-white Central High School in Little Rock, Arkansas (U.S. Army)

 Jefferson Thomas was a teenager in 1957 when he became one of the Little Rock Nine – the brave students who were the first to integrate Little Rock’s Central High School.
 Jefferson and his fellow African-American students were blocked by the Arkansas National Guard and suffered awful treatment from classmates and neighbors as they – along with other African-American students who were the first to integrate their schools – paved the way for a more equal nation.

 Jessica Joy Rees worked to bring light into the lives of children struggling with serious illnesses, even as she fought to survive an inoperable brain tumor.
 She created Joy Jars, jars filled with new toys and activities, that were delivered to children who needed a lift while in the hospital.
 Since Jessica’s death at age 12, the NEGU Foundation – named for her motivational acronym for Never, Ever Give Up – has worked to raise awareness of children's illnesses and motivate sick children to stay strong and positive.

 And of course, there was Anne Frank, who has inspired generations with her account of life in hiding from the Nazis during World War II.
 When she wrote her diary, sharing her hopes and fears as well as the day-to-day logistics of living life while hidden, it’s unlikely she had any idea how much she would impact the world.

-The same goes for all the children we’ve profiled today, and the thousands who marched in Birmingham in 1963.
+The same goes for all the children we’ve profiled today, and the Stoneman Douglas students who are working for change while they grieve their losses.
 Whether protesting injustice, raising money to help others, or telling a story that needed to be told, they simply did what they knew to be right.
 And along the way, they touched the entire world.